- Here the list of most important Spring Boot interview questions

 </dependency>

-Ans: Spring Boot dependency management system manages dependencies and configuration automatically.
+Spring Boot dependency management system manages dependencies and configuration automatically.
 We need not to specify the version of the dependencies in our configuration file.
 Spring Boot automatically upgrades all dependencies added in the configuration file when we update the Spring Boot version.
+It manages both dependencies and their compatible versions automatically so developers don’t have to do it manually.

 When we Create Spring Boot Application we add the starter Dependencies in it.
 This Starter Dependencies automatically configures Spring Boot application based on the dependencies you have added to the project.
 We add @EnableAutoConfiguration annotation for the configuration.